nedragrevev/custom-subs/README.md

 ### July & August 2022 Update

-Every release here (with the exception of *orange*) has had a complete dialogue check by reading every single dialogue line in a text editor (Notepad++).
+Every release here (with the exception of *orange*) has now had a complete dialogue check by reading every single dialogue line in a text editor (Notepad++).
 It's the first time I've used this method to check for errors in dialogue, and it's extremely reliable, even with relatively insignificant and inconspicuous (when watching) grammatical issues.<br/>
 I highly recommend updating to these latest updates.
 Many of these have been improved significantly when compared to previous versions I've released where a dialogue check was not done.<br/>
 I'm confident these subs, as they stand now, present really well in all areas, so they are highly likely to be the final releases, but any feedback is, of course, still welcome.